Adrian-Dupuis/Adrian-Dupuis/README.md

 👀 I’m passionate about Software Engineering, Artificial Intelligence, Deep Learning, and Machine Learning.
 I am also equally passionate about Genneral Engineering, Energy Engineering, Chemical Engineering, Biological/Biochemical Engineering, Biochemistry/Biophysics, and Healthcare.

 🌱 I’m a big believer in Lifelong Learning and am constantly following one or more MOOCs.
-I have been a Teaching Assistant for a course in Downstream Processing of Biomolecules and throughly enjoyed the experience; I believe one of the best ways to learn a subject is to be able to teach it to someone else.
+I was a Teaching Assistant for a course in Downstream Processing of Biomolecules and throughly enjoyed the experience; I believe one of the best ways to learn a subject is to be able to teach it to someone else!

 🎓 __Education:__
 - Specialized M.Sc.
 [Data Sciences](https://www.centralesupelec.fr/fr/master-data-sciences-business-analytics-dsba?tab=majors) & [Business Analytics](https://www.essec.edu/en/program/mscs/master-data-sciences-business-analytics/majors/) @ [ESSEC Business School](https://www.essec.edu/en/) & [CentraleSupélec](https://www.centralesupelec.fr/en) | [Université Paris-Saclay](https://www.universite-paris-saclay.fr/en)